EqualExperts/Apiary-Neo4j-RDBMS-Comparison/README.md

 So this project, really is about that comparison and the white-paper that has resulted from it.
 It is not the actual Apiary Project.

-### Report
+### Whitepaper
-Here is the <a href="https://github.com/EqualExperts/Apiary-Neo4j-RDBMS-Comparison/blob/master/reports/Neo4j-MySql-MsSql-Comparison-Final.pdf?raw=true">Neo4j-MySql-MsSql-Comparison Report</a>
+Download <a href="https://github.com/EqualExperts/Apiary-Neo4j-RDBMS-Comparison/blob/master/reports/Neo4j-MySql-MsSql-Comparison-Final.pdf?raw=true">Neo4j-MySql-MsSql-Comparison Report</a>

 ### Build Info
 We are using SBT 0.12.3 for our builds.
 You can download it from [here](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html)